Fold and wrap your artwork in mind-bending dimensions with Warp.

 Wrap parts of your image over other parts - or under them.

 Tap a node to invoke positional controls.

 You can now move that node to the front, middle, or back.
-These positions determines whether your node overlaps or underlaps others.
+These positions determine whether your node overlaps or underlaps others.

-When you move a node without invoking this menu, it will be moved to the front by default.
+When you move a node without invoking this menu, it will move to the front by default.

 For precise control, add and individually adjust extra nodes in your mesh.

 Tap the Advanced Mesh button in the Transform toolbar to invoke more nodes for finer control.